thiagodp/html-signals/readme.md

 # html-signals

-> HTML properties to reduce the need of writing JavaScript code
+> HTML properties for reducing the need of writing JavaScript code

-👉 **Work-In-Progress!**
+👉 **Work-In-Progress!
+API is not stable yet and things may change.**

 📝 **Documentation to be improved** - see [tests](/test/index.spec.ts) or [examples](/examples/) for now.